Sweet, sweet summertime! Time to fire up the grill, gather round the firepit and enjoy a sustainable cookout.

 If for some reason, you can only use disposable cutlery, take the plunge and get compostable cutlery.

 When planning my wedding reception, we had complications that made using real cutlery and plates difficult.
-So, we splurged and bought compostable everything.
+So, we splurged and bought compostable everything (you can read more about my low-waste wedding here if you’re interested!).

 Not only did it solve our problems ethically, the bamboo plates were a HUGE hit!
 They might have received more compliments than my dress did.